Crocus City Hall attack: International

 The United States embassy in Moscow expressed "sincere condolences to the Russian people", while advising its citizens to avoid the area as they were "severely limited" in their ability to assist US citizens due to the limits placed on US personnel's ability to travel within Russia.
 The British embassy in Moscow condemned the attack and expressed its "sincere condolences to the relatives and loved ones of those hurt and killed in today's events."
 The Spanish embassy in Moscow also condemned the attack, expressing its thoughts and solidarity with those affected, and flew flags at half mast.

 In IS–KP stronghold Afghanistan, where the ruling Taliban were attacked by IS–KP just a day earlier, the Ministry of Foreign Affairs called the attack in Russia "a blatant violation of all human standards" and called on neighboring countries to cooperate "against such incidents directed at regional destabilization".
 Numerous countries' governments condemned the attack and expressed their condolences to the Russian people and families of the victims.
 In many nations, including Armenia, Azerbaijan, and Kazakhstan, flowers were laid outside Russian embassies in memory of the victims of the attack.
 Tajikistan also warned against "fake information" about the alleged role of Tajik citizens in the attack.
 United Nations Secretary-General António Guterres, the European Union, the North Atlantic Treaty Organization, and Moussa Faki, the Chairperson of the African Union Commission also condemned the attack and expressed condolences.
 Pope Francis also expressed condolences to the victims and families.
 The attack was also condemned by Hezbollah and Hamas.
-On 30 March, foreign diplomats from the United States, European Union, Africa, Latin America, and representatives of the United Nations and other organizations attended a ceremony to lay flowers at the memorial near the Crocus City Hall.
+On 30 March, foreign diplomats from the United States, European Union, Africa, Latin America, and representatives of the United Nations and other organizations attended a ceremony to lay flowers at the memorial near Crocus City Hall.

 French terror alert level

 On 24 March, the French government raised its security alert to its highest level, with Prime Minister Gabriel Attal citing the Crocus City Hall attack as one of the reasons.
-Following a phone call between French defence minister Sébastien Lecornu and his Russian counterpart Sergei Shoigu on 3 April in which the latter suggested French collusion with Ukraine in the attack, president Emmanuel Macron dismissed the accusations as "ridiculous" and "indeed baroque and threatening."
+Following a phone call between French defense minister Sébastien Lecornu and his Russian counterpart Sergei Shoigu on 3 April in which the latter suggested French collusion with Ukraine in the attack, president Emmanuel Macron dismissed the accusations as "ridiculous" and "indeed baroque and threatening."

 Crackdown on IS in Turkey

 Since the attack, the Turkish government has expanded its crackdown on IS by detaining over 180 people suspected to have links to the group.
-This includes 147 detained on 26 March in raids across 30 provinces.
+This figure includes 147 detained on 26 March in raids across 30 provinces.

 According to the Turkish administration's Minister of the Interior, Ali Yerlikaya, the country as of March 2024 carried out a total of 1,316 counterterrorism operations against IS since June 2023.
 Of the 2,919 suspects who have been apprehended and questioned, 692 have been charged and jailed.